Xlocsinjr/progProject/DESIGN.md

 ##### Functions
 - NOTE: All functions are defined in visualisations.js.
 - NOTE: every interactive element will have its own update function
+- function minMaxFinder finds the minimum and maximum value of the GDP, the GHG emissions and the GHG emissions per sector in the data.
+This function returns the minima and maxima in a list.
-- function changeYearTexts changes the mentions of the year in text an other year.
+- function changeYearTexts changes the mentions of the year in text to an other year.
 - function updateMap: This function updates the world map's country's colours and the datamaps data to data of an other year.
 - function updateScatter: This function updates the scatter plot to data of a different year, and for different selections of countries.
+- function scatterYChange ================
 - function updateBar updates the bar chart to different selections of year, countries and sectors.
 - function getSectorChecks creates a list of the elements checked in the sector